llmrisks/llmrisks.github.io/src/content/post/week11.md

     </tr>
     <tr>
     <td colspan=1 align="left">
-    <p> Netflix can monitor other models and see if they have similart outputs by putting an output that does not necessarily make sense</p>
+    <p> Netflix can monitor other models and see if they have similar outputs by putting an output that would be unlikely to occur normally.</p>
     </td>
 </tr>
 </table>

-### Watermarking diffusion model

 <table>
     <tr>